BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Of course, the best way to improve your cat’s coat and overall health is to invest in a good quality diet.
 Dr. Coates, while writing on PetMD, recommends that your cat’s food is 45% protein and between 25% to 35% fat.
 Veterinarians also state that “adding omega-3 fatty acids, linoleic acid, and zinc in combination increases coat gloss and decreases dry, flaky skin (dander).”
 Deficiency in Linoleic acid usually leads to dandruff, thin and discolored hair, and of course, excessive shedding.
 Beside Zinc, Biotin, and B vitamins are also responsible for a healthy coat.

 Apart from a good diet, certain supplements can also improve your cat’s fur.
 Nordic naturals are definitely my top pick when it comes to adding more healthy fatty acids to my cats’ diet.
-You can check out the Nordic Naturals Omega-3 Pet on Amazon which comes in liquid form.
+You can check out No products found.
 Of course, before deciding on changing your kitty’s food you should consult your veterinarian, to see if your kitty is in need of supplements and which kind.

 While good cat food should be your priority you should also make sure your cat is well hydrated if you want them to be healthy and achieve supreme coat softness.
 Jason Nicholas BVM says that “if your cat is eating wet food, which is highly recommended, they might get between 3.85–4.4 ounces of water from a single can (an average 5.5 once can).